 You will have a full set of blood work drawn, including hormones, complete blood count, electrolytes, and lipids.

 We will also do indicated STD testing, which may include blood work, urine testing, and both throat and rectal swabs.
 Additionally, we will perform an anal pap on all men who have a history of anal sex.
 Find out more on why an anal pap is so important.

 Based on your history we will consider starting, renewing, or changing your PrEP and or beginning your HPV vaccine series.

 You will be scheduled for a second appointment, approximately two weeks after your first appointment.
-At this appointment, you will review the results of all of your testing with Tyler McBeth.
-Then together, you, Tyler, and Dr. Werner will review everything we have learned, and develop a comprehensive treatment and follow-up plan.
+At this appointment, we will review the results of all of your testing.
+Then together, with Dr. Werner, we will review everything we’ve learned, and develop a comprehensive treatment and follow-up plan.

 Meet our Gay Men’s Health Providers

 As a licensed clinical social worker, sex therapist, and gay man myself, I am well-positioned to support the mental health needs of my community.
 I have over fifteen years of clinical experience, which enables me to provide assessments and therapy that emphasize sexual identity and functioning as critical components of a balanced life.
 I practice from a social justice perspective and actively work to affirm people of diverse experiences and relationship models.

 Anthony Angeloni, PA-C

 Throughout my clinical training in both primary care and specialized settings, I noticed a distinct separation between the patients’ physical complaints, mental well-being, and their own personal lives.
 As a provider at Maze Health, I assess all of these factors to ensure each patient receives a plan-of-care most appropriate to their needs.
 With an emphasis on care regarding sexual identity, I address the concerns and distinct needs of gay and bisexual men that are often overlooked in medicine.